pbhatt66/Command-line-Shell/README.md

     - |ls|   echo man|
     - |ls        |      echo man|
     - |         ls        |      echo man        |
-- use fflush bc printf() does not print until read() stops blocking
 - only use single pipes. no mutli-pipes cmds
 - tab completion, and up arrow for last cmd does not work.
 - to see how the builtins work, go to Implemntation->builtins.c